risicle/nix-heuristic-gc/README.md

   --penalize-inodes-weight WEIGHT
                         Prefer choosing paths for deletion that will free up a lot of inodes, with weighting WEIGHT typically being a value from 1 (weak) to 10 (strong). --penalize-inodes flag applies a WEIGHT of 5.
-This penalizes paths which have a large inode/size ratio.
+When specifying a deletion limit by number of inodes, this will tend to select fewer, more inode-heavy paths to reach that limit - but it can be prone to overshoot, so recommend use with --penalize-exceeding-limit in this case..
   --penalize-size
   --no-penalize-size
   --penalize-size-weight WEIGHT
-                        Prefer choosing fewer, large (by nar size) paths for deletion, with weighting WEIGHT typically being a value from 1 (weak) to 10 (strong).
+                        Prefer choosing larger (by nar size) paths for deletion, with weighting WEIGHT typically being a value from 1 (weak) to 10 (strong).
                         --penalize-size flag applies a WEIGHT of 5.
-Recommend use with --penalize-exceeding-limit as this can cause significant overshoot.
+When specifying a deletion limit in bytes, this will tend to select fewer, larger paths to reach that limit - but it can be prone to overshoot, so recommend use with --penalize-exceeding-limit in this case..
   --penalize-exceeding-limit
   --no-penalize-exceeding-limit
   --penalize-exceeding-limit-weight WEIGHT
                         Attempt to avoid going significantly over the size limit, with weighting WEIGHT typically being a value from 1 (weak) to 10 (strong).
                         --penalize-exceeding-limit flag applies a WEIGHT of 5.
-This penalizes path selections that would cause more deletion than requested by reclaim_bytes proportional to the overshoot.
+This penalizes path selections that would cause more deletion than requested by limit proportional to the overshoot.
   --dry-run, --no-dry-run
                         Don't actually delete any paths, but print list of paths that would be deleted to stdout. (default: False)